 Listed below are course descriptions for the Core Courses and the Environmental Applications.
 For a complete list of all Environmental Science Curriculum, please go to the Major Requirements page.

 For descriptions of electives or Environmental Science track courses, please use the following link to access the Muskingum University online catalog.

 Environmental Science examines the basic principles of evolution,

 ecology, and population biology.
 These principles lay the groundwork

 for a detailed look at world biodiversity, conservation, sustainable

-Studies the principles of biological evolution; examines the defining characteristics of all of the major animal phyla and introduces the major principles of ecology and animal behavior.
+Studies the principles of biological evolution; examines the defining characteristics of all of the major animal phyla and introduces the major principles of ecology.

 A Laboratory course that utilizes observation and experimentation to explore the principles of evolution and the defining characteristics of several of the major animal phyla.

 Studies the structure and function of various organ systems in vertebrates.
-Examples from invertebrates used to emphasize diversity, adaptability, and evolution.
+Examples from invertebrates are frequently used to emphasize diversity, adaptability, and evolution.